nmenny/PiesQuest/README.md

 If you want to add a new level to the game, you need to follow these steps:
     1- First, go to the folder "Levels"
-    2- Create a new file labeled "leveln.txt" where n represent the level index 3- It's in this file that you will be writing your levels :
+    2- Create a new file labeled "leveln.txt" where n represent the level index (starting at 1) 3- It's in this file that you will be writing your levels :
         3.1- On the next lines, draw you level using the corresponding symbols: x -> an obstacle